 I don’t know about you, but 30-minute meals are my jam.
 I’m allll about the quick and easy dinners that not only taste amazing, but are also on the lighter side.
 One of the easiest ways to lighten up a meal?
 Mazola® Corn Oil.
 A clinical study showed Mazola Corn Oil reduces cholesterol 2x more than extra virgin olive oil.
-To learn more about this claim, see mazola.com.
+To learn more about this claim, you can visit Mazola’s website.
 It’s a heart-healthy cooking oil choice that is extremely versatile, as it can be used for baking, grilling, sautéing, stir frying, or even mixing up a marinade or dressing.

 While I do absolutely love cooking, I can’t deny that my favorite go-to recipes are the ones that are full of flavor while also being extremely easy to put together.

 It probably has something to do with the fact that I can be a tad bit impatient when I’m hungry, thus it’s difficult for me to want to expend the energy to cook anything that takes too long.